-The Montana Innovation Partnership (MTIP) powered by MSU TechLink Center in partnership with the Montana Department of Commerce offers no-cost services to help Montana innovators and entrepreneurs learn about and compete for over $2.5 billion in federal research and development funding under the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
-We provide assistance with activities related to successfully participating in these programs such as proposal reviews, intellectual property guidance and referrals, as well as commercialization planning.
+The Montana Innovation Partnership (MTIP) powered by MSU TechLink Center in partnership with the U. S Small Business Administration and the Montana Department of Commerce offers no-cost services to help Montana innovators and entrepreneurs learn about and compete for over $4 billion in federal research and development funding under the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+We provide assistance with activities related to successfully participating in these programs such as proposal reviews, intellectual property guidance, commercialization planning, and referrals.

-The Montana Technology Innovation Partnership (MTIP) program was established by the Montana Department of Commerce in 1999 to support technology-based economic development.
+The Montana Technology Innovation Partnership program was established by the Montana Department of Commerce in 1999 to support technology-based economic development.
 In August 2018, the management of the MTIP program transitioned to Montana State University’s TechLink Center.
-Now with a slight name change – Montana Innovation Partnership powered by MSU TechLink Center, we are still MTIP.
-Same collaborations.
-Same partners.
-Same drive to help Montana’s tech-based entrepreneurs and innovators secure vital seed funding for their ground-breaking technologies.
+We are driven to help Montana’s tech-based entrepreneurs and innovators secure vital seed funding for their ground-breaking technologies.

 - To offer technical assistance for SBIR and STTR proposals